Smoky shrew: Habitat and ecology

 This animal is found near streams in cool damp deciduous and mixed woods.
 It makes extensive, solitary, burrows in the leaf litter on the forest floor or builds globular nests 10–15 cm of plant materials under rocks.
-The smoky shrew rarely digs tunnels, instead it uses tunnels created by moles or other shrews.
-Its diet consists mainly of beetles, however other insects, earthworms, snails, small rodents and other soil dwelling invertebrates are also taken.
+The smoky shrew rarely digs tunnels.
+It instead uses tunnels created by moles or other shrews.
+Its diet consists mainly of beetles, however various insects, earthworms, small rodents, snails and other soil dwelling invertebrates are also taken.
 It also consumes plant material to supplement its diet.
 Predators include owls, snakes, foxes, weasels, and mustelids.

 Reproduction

 Smoky shrews start mating in late March, and females give birth to their first litters in April or May, about 20 days after mating.
-They mate again as soon as the first litter is born, and they may have 2 more litters, each about a month apart, if the female lives long enough.
-Each litter has 2 to 8 pups, usually 6.
+They mate again as soon as the first litter is born, and they may have two more litters, each about a month apart, if the female lives long enough.
+Each litter has two to eight pups, normally six.
 In one month, the offspring weigh around 4 grams which is half of the adult weight.
-Male smoky shrews don't take care of their offspring, only the female does.
+Male smoky shrews do not take care of their offspring, only the female does.
 Females make nests in leaf litter where they give birth.
 The offspring are blind, helpless, and have no fur.
 Females nurse and protect their offspring for a short time (less than 20 days).